 - Problem solve by interpreting, evaluating, and implementing solutions - Access, comprehend, analyze, and interpret information Graduation Requirement: three different courses of Physical Education, including the two required core courses of Fundamentals of Physical Fitness and Project Adventure.
 COURSE DESCRIPTIONS FUNDAMENTALS OF PHYSICAL FITNESS: ONE CREDIT Length of course: One quarter Grade level(s): 9, 10, 11 This course is designed to provide students with the basic skills and information needed to begin a personalized exercise program and maintain an active and healthy lifestyle.
-Students participate in preand post-fitness assessments in which they measure and analyze their own levels of fitness based on the five components of physical fitness.
+Students participate in preand post- fitness assessments in which they measure and analyze their own levels of fitness based on the five components of physical fitness.
 Students research the benefits of physical activity, as well as the techniques, principles, and guidelines of exercise to keep them safe and healthy.
 Throughout this course students participate in a weekly fitness program involving elements of cardio, strength, and flexibility.
 PROJECT ADVENTURE: ONE CREDIT Length of course: One quarter Grade level(s): 11, 12 This course is designed to promote the development of four basic skills: communication, trust, decision making, and creative problem-solving employing Project Adventure activities.
 In a supportive group atmosphere students will become involved in a graduated series of activities that involve physical and/or emotional risk.
 Emphasis at this will also be placed on basic life support/CPR.
 ELECTIVE DESCRIPTIONS Electives may not replace required physical education courses but offer supplementary experiences.
 METHODS AND CAREERS IN EXERCISE SCIENCE: ONE CREDIT Length of course: One quarter Grade level(s): 9, 10, 11, 12 Prerequisite: Fundamentals of Physical Fitness This course guides students through an in-depth exploration of the effects of exercise on the body.
 Students learn how to exercise efficiently and properly and how to motivate themselves and others.
 Students will explore basic anatomy, biomechanics, physiology, and test and measurement.
 Human behavior, nutrition, and careers in exercise will also be explored.
 LIFELONG SPORTS: ONE CREDIT Length of course: One quarter Grade levels(s): 9, 10, 11, 12 This course provides students with an overview of lifelong sports.
 Students learn about a variety of lifelong sports.
 Students learn not only the history, rules, and guidelines of each sport, but practice specific skills related to each sport.
 Students also learn about sportsmanship and teamwork.
 In addition, students study elements of personal fitness, goal setting, and sport safety.
 Students conduct a pre- and post- fitness assessment, as well as participate in weekly physical activity.
 YOGA, PILATES AND DANCE: ONE CREDIT Length of course: One quarter Grade level(s): 9, 10, 11, 12 This course is designed to introduce students, safely and accessibly, to the basic postures, breathing techniques and methods for yoga, pilates and dance.
 Students will experience the benefits of stretching, moving, and breathing freely as they relieve built up stress, learn to relax, and ultimately get more out of day-to-day life.
 Additionally, this course helps students learn the beginning skills of dance while improving their technique, poise, self-confidence, and creative ability.
 Students will choreograph and perform yoga, pilates and dance routines.
-ADAPTIVE PHYSICAL EDUCATION: TWO CREDITS Length of course: One semester Grade level(s): 9, 10, 11, 12 Adapted physical education classes stress developmental and adapted skills.
-Class activities, which are individualized, include developmental, gross motor, sensory/perceptual motor, physical and health fitness, and recreational/leisure skills and sport.
 FITNESS FOR LIFE: ONE CREDIT Length of course: One quarter Grade level(s): 11, 12 Students will learn the benefit of total fitness, including muscular development, cardio vascular exercise, flexibility and nutritional benefits.
 Students will understand the concepts and applications of exercise and will participate in exercise techniques while developing a personal fitness program.
 Students will be introduced to a number of different exercise techniques using the Weight Room, aerobic room, outdoor track, and the gym.
 HEALTH EDUCATION Academic Expectations: